Bristol Freighter: Production history

-Other civil uses
+Operational history

+Civil users

 In New Zealand SAFE Air moved rail freight from Wellington (the North Island) across the Cook Strait to Blenheim (the South Island) and back, using Bristol Freighters, starting in 1951.
 The airline later reconfigured its aircraft to accept palletised cargo loaded on patented "cargons".
 This was a first anywhere in the aviation world.

 Cargons were loaded near the rail yards and their load was calculated and arranged to remain within the aircraft's load and centre of gravity limits.
 They were then trucked to the airport and placed on the Freighter using a mechanical loading device.
 The loader accepted cargons from horizontal-tray road vehicles and then raised them to the level of the aircraft's cargo deck on electrically powered screw-jacks.
 The pallets could then be rolled into the nose of the aircraft.
 Other adaptations allowed the carrying of horses and other high-value large animals.

 Freighters were the major link between the Chatham Islands and mainland New Zealand until Armstrong Whitworth Argosy aircraft replaced them.
 SAFE Air developed a soundproofed "container" for the half of the aircraft given over to passengers on these flights.
 Bristol 170s were still in commercial use with SAFE until the late 1970s.